esgv/unixway/man/1_user/1_system.md

     df [OPTION]...
 [FILE]...

-    By default, report on each mounted volume.
+    * By default, report on each mounted volume.
 If FILEs are given, report on each filesystem, any of FILEs is on.
-    Reported in kB.
+    * Reported in kB.

     -h, --human-readable        use 1024-prefixes: K, M, G, ...
         --total                 print totals (across all drives)
     -i, --inodes                report inode usage instead of byte usage -T, --print-types           print filesystem types

-    SELECTING FILESYSTEMS
+    --sync                      invoke sync before gathering data
+    --no-sync                   this is the default

+    * Selecting filesystems

           --all                   also report dummy filesystems
       -l, --local                 list only local filesystems
-        -t, --type=FSTYPE           include only FSTYPE (many -t options can be given) -x, --exclude-type=FSTYPE   exclude FSTYPE
+      -t, --type=FSTYPE           include only FSTYPE (can be repeated) -x, --exclude-type=FSTYPE   exclude FSTYPE

-    --sync                      invoke sync before gathering data
-    --no-sync                   this is the default

 ### du ###